DenisaNavratilova/Navratilova_WLMS/README.md

 3. Station Configuration:
 -	Interface to configure and add new river stations.
 -	Define key parameters such as flood level and drought level.
-4. Warning System:
--	Automatically send email notifications if water levels exceed predefined thresholds for flood or drought conditions.

 Additional Features
 1. Timeout Configuration:
 -	Set and manage the timeout duration for station data.
 If a station fails to report within the timeout period, an alert is triggered.
 2. Email Notifications:
--	Send email alerts for both flood and drought warnings.
+-	Automatically send email notifications if water levels exceed predefined thresholds for flood or drought conditions.
 -	Configurable recipient email addresses for warning notifications.
 3. Historical Data Filtering:
 -	Filter and view historical water level records by station.